Tuesday, June 30, 2015

 “It turned out to be a wonderful Christmas,” Scarlett said to Snowflake.
 “Thank you for visiting us!
 Come again anytime.”

 “I’m so glad that I could spread some snowy love at Christmas!”
-Snowflake said, wobbling outside the front door, only to be blown away by the wind into the night sky.
+Snowflake said.

-Scarlett stepped on the front porch in her stocking feet, shivering away, realizing her friend had multiplied into a billion snowflakes.
+He wobbled outside the front door, only to be blown away by the wind into the morning light.
+Scarlett stepped on the front porch in her stocking feet.
+She shivered as she realized her friend had multiplied into a billion snowflakes.

-“If I ever see you again, it won’t be too soon,” Scarlett said, holding back a tear.
+“Whenever I see you again, it won’t be too soon,” Scarlett said.
+She held back a tear.

 Copyright 2015 Jennifer Waters

-She had special stationery and ink pens to hand write each of her monthly letters.
-Her pen pals spanned the seven major continents of the world: Africa, Antarctica, Asia, Australia, Europe, North America, and South America.
+At the side of her desk sat special stationery and fountain pens to hand write each of her monthly pen pal letters.
+Her pals spanned the major continents of the world: Africa, Antarctica, Asia, Australia, Europe, North America, and South America.

-She prided herself in flipping through her address book, seeing her pen pals’ mailing addresses in Nairobi, Kenya; The South Pole Scientific Lab, Antarctica (originally from Zurich, Switzerland); Osaka, Japan; Melbourne, Australia; Florence, Italy; Montreal, Canada; and Rio de Janeiro, Brazil.
+She glanced at the stationery and thought that she had done enough studying for now.
+She prided herself in flipping through her address book.
+She loved admiring her pen pals’ mailing addresses in Nairobi, Kenya; The South Pole Scientific Lab, Antarctica (originally from Zurich, Switzerland); Osaka, Japan; Melbourne, Australia; Florence, Italy; Montreal, Canada; and Rio de Janeiro, Brazil.

 “Are you working on your homework, Madison?” she said.
 “Don’t you have a World Studies test tomorrow?”

 “Yes, Mom, I’m working on it,” Madison said.
-“I’m just writing my Christmas Card Pen Pal Music Service letter first!”
+“I’m just writing my pen pal Christmas cards first!”

-“I know you want to be a world traveler, but make sure you get an A on your test,” her mother said.
-“Otherwise, you might not graduate the sixth grade.”
+“I know you want to be a world traveler, but make sure you finish your schoolwork first,” her mother said.
+“Otherwise, you won’t be going anywhere!”

 Dear Esther Kwambai, Laura Berlinger, Mitsu Ito, Olivia Smith, Lucia Di Pasqua, Camille Martin, and Amanda Santos: